-- Cover or title page listing campaign title, school, advisers and team members. - Eight-page summary a written outline of the case study summarizing all key points.
+- Cover or title page listing campaign title, school name, team name (if applicable), advisers and team members. - Eight-page summary a written outline of the case study summarizing all key points.
 It could include a situation analysis, research, goals and objectives, strategies and tactics, and evaluations.
 The summary should give the judges a thorough view of the complete campaign.
 Teams without a eight-page summary or with a summary longer than eight pages will be disqualified.
 Each page of the summary should be numbered. - List of itemized expenses (see Finances above) - List of itemized in-kind donations (see Finances above)